What is blockchain?

 What are smart contracts?

-In the language industry, smart contracts could play a key role in the near future, especially in supply chain interaction.
-A Hong Kong based online translation platform announced its ICO in late 2017, and its cryptocurrency will make use of the Ethereum Blockchain for international payments and smart contract technology.
+In the language industry, smart contracts could play a key role in the near future, especially in supply chain interaction and for blockchain technology translations.
+A Hong Kong based online blockchain technology platform announced its ICO in late 2017, and its cryptocurrency will make use of the Ethereum Blockchain for international payments and smart contract technology.
 It stressed that international businesses need international currencies.
 Paypal and AliPay may not be available to many emerging markets, which bars a large number of lower cost translators from entering the industry.
 With cryptocurrency implemented, it could increase the talent pool and reduce labor costs.
 Moreover, it also emphasized that “the technology of smart contracts will protect the whole process of payment and guarantee the safety of funds.”

 Besides international payments, another pain point in the language industry is that companies sometimes need vendors to work on-site in protected, monitored internet environments to prevent information leakage.
 This not only reduces flexibility in who and what systems can perform the work, but also increases labor costs.
-With consortium blockchain technology, in which only known parties are involved, smart contracts can be implemented into translation management systems (TMS).
-With all vendors’ information backed into smart contracts, communication and workflow can be transparent, accurate, and automated.
+With consortium blockchain technology, in which only known parties are involved, smart contracts can be implemented into blockchain technology translation management systems (TMS).
+With all vendors’ information backed into smart contracts in combination with implemented blockchain technology translations, communication and workflow can be transparent, accurate, and automated.

 Will blockchains disrupt the language industry?